Udaniamasha/dementia-model-training/README.md

 This repository contains the solution for the Model-X AI/ML Hackathon.

 ## Files
-- `model-x-sprint.ipynb`: The main Jupyter Notebook containing all the code for data analysis, preprocessing, model training, and evaluation.
+- `model_training.ipynb`: The main Jupyter Notebook containing all the code for data analysis, preprocessing, model training, and evaluation.

 ## How to Run
 1. Ensure you have Python installed.